 The SolarWinds hack and the fallout

-In last month’s edition of cybersecurity news headlines, we reported on the massive SolarWinds attack that was revealed in December, 2020.
+In last month’s edition of cybersecurity news headlines, we reported on the massive SolarWinds attack that was revealed in December 2020.
 During the attack, malicious actors were able to get into SolarWind’s systems and add malicious code into Orion, SolarWind’s IT resource management software used by 33,000 companies.
 Orion updates, released between March and June 2020, contained the malicious code.
-Ultimately, 18,000 Orion customers installed the updates, though only a small amount of them had any follow up malicious activity.
-Among those affected were Department of Homeland Security, the Department of Energy, the National Nuclear Security Administration, and the Treasury.
-It was later revealed that US Department of Justice was also affected.
-Reportedly, attackers were able to access the Department’s of Justice Microsoft O365 email server.
+Ultimately, 18,000 Orion customers installed the updates, though only a small amount of them had any follow-up malicious activity.
+Among those affected was the Department of Homeland Security, the Department of Energy, the National Nuclear Security Administration, and the Treasury.
+It was later revealed that the US Department of Justice was also affected.
+Reportedly, attackers were able to access the Department of Justice Microsoft O365 email server.

 Cybersecurity company Malwarebytes later revealed that they were targeted by the same group of malicious actors behind SolarWinds.
 In a statement released on January 19, 2021, CEO of Malwarebytes Marcin Kleczynski said that attackers were able to get access to a limited subset of internal company emails.
 Malwarebytes confirmed that they do not use SolarWinds software, and revealed that there is another intrusion vector that was used by the malicious actors.